hongtao021022/hongtao021022.github.io/_teaching/Personal statement in data science studies.md

 ## Paper working in data science
   **Three-Dimensional UAV Path Planning in Urban Environments Based on an Improved Parrot Optimization Algorithm**
-  - This is my trial in algorithm studies after delving into the studies in data science, which is under the revising and excepted to be published as a SCI paper in this year.
+  - This is a trial in algorithm studies after my series studies in data science, which is under the revising and excepted to be published as a SCI paper in this year.
   - [Click here to see the details](https://hongtao021022.github.io/publication/Three-Dimensional%20UAV%20Path%20Planning%20in%20Urban%20EnvironmentsBased).